thomaslprr/MasterInfoDashboard/README.md

 **To make it simple MasterInfoDashBoard gathers all the most useful links for your year of master 1 computer science**

+## Project link

+You can find the project at the following address : [MasterInfoDashboard](https://master-info.ew.r.appspot.com/)

 ## Code

 This project is mainly coded with :